jesseyuen/portfolio-2021/src/projects/contribute-to-the-guardian.md

   journey still felt 'Guardian' whilst also making it a far more inclusive experience.
 outroHeading: Outcome
-outro: >-
-  We covered a lot of ground in this piece of work including fixing fundamental accessabiliy and usability issues, piloting new design sytem components and visually evolving our contrubution journey.

-  The stakeholders were happing with postive revenue gains and our users were given a significatnly improved experince.
+outro: We covered a lot of ground in this piece of work including fixing fundamental accessibility and usability issues, piloting new design system components and visually evolving our contribution journey.
+The stakeholders were happy with positive revenue gains and our users were given a significantly improved experience.
 ---
 The Guardian does not have a paywall and instead relies on readers' contributions and subscriptions as a large part of its funding model.
 The Contributions team's roadmap understandably revolved around maximising revenue for the Guardian.